 The second reason is simple: he's damn good at Science!
 Not only does he have a limitless knowledge of theoretical physics, The Doctor is also a great problem solver, determined to always think his way out of a problem rather than resorting to guns and intimidation.
 When everyone else believes in ghosts, The Doctor starts asking questions and doing experiments.
 He uses logic, evidence and critical thinking in order to save the day.
-Very few other fictional heroes manage to solve their problems with their brain alone.
+Very few other fictional heroes manage to solve their problems with the brain alone.

-The third and final reason is that the doctor is excited by everything!
+The third and final reason is that the doctor is excited by everything.
 While disaster is the storyline of each episode, it's made clear that this only accounts for a small percentage of what he does.
 Most of the time he just blazes around the Universe finding out what it's like.
 He's not doing Science to save lives all the time, sometimes he's just doing it out of sheer curiosity.

 3. Dr. Emmett Brown (Back to the Future Trilogy)

 Steven Spielberg described reading the script for Back to the Future as “like someone emptying a dump-truck of good ideas into my brain”.
 It's hard to disagree with him, it is a truly brilliant film.
 Also the most wholesome and upbeat film about incest I've ever seen.
-And one of the main reasons the movie works so will is the impossible-to-dislike Doc Brown.
+And one of the main reasons the movie works so well is the impossible-to-dislike Doc Brown.

 I’ve mentioned Doc Brown before because I love the way he describes himself as “a student of all Sciences”.
-He just finds the Universe fascinating and invents time travel as a tool for learning more about it.
-When Marty McFly tries to use the machine to cheat at sport, Doc Brown reminds him “I didn't invent the time machine to make money, I invented the time machine to travel through time!!!”
+He just finds the Universe cool and invents time travel as a mechanism for learning more about it.
+When Marty McFly tries to use the machine to cheat at sport, Doc Brown reminds him “I didn't invent the time machine to make money, I invented the time machine to travel through time!”
 In some ways, Doc Brown is a lot like The Doctor, he’s just a more upbeat version without a dark brooding interior.
 It's hard to picture this guy having a grumpy day.

 Partly thanks to the wonderful performance of Christopher Lloyd, Doc Brown's portrayal of a Scientist is someone who is friendly, funny, admittedly a bit strange, but ultimately warm and caring, particularly in his loyalty toward Marty and Clara.
-While The Doctor and Rick Sanchez might be equally briliant, Doc Brown is someone you'd actually want to hang around with.
+While The Doctor and Rick Sanchez might be equally briliant, Doc Brown is someone you'd actually want to hang with.